carmine560/trading-assistant/README.md

 The `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini`
 configuration file stores the configurations above.
-If your GnuPG-encrypted `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg` configuration file exists, this script will read from and write to that file.
+If your GnuPG-encrypted `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg` configuration file exists, `trading_assistant.py` will read from and write to that file.
 By default, it uses the default key pair of GnuPG.
 However, you can also specify a key fingerprint as the value of the `fingerprint` option in the `General` section of your configuration file.

 ### Action Argument Completion ###